Benny Peled: In popular culture

 Peled was played by John Saxon in the film Raid on Entebbe (1977).

 Death

-In July 13, 2002 Peled died at his home in Ramat HaSharon from a severe lung disease caused by smoking.
-On his last day, he said goodbye to his family and made a dying wish, asking that upon his death they would take the bell which he had received for his service as the commander of the Air Force, go outside, and announce to the world, while ringing the bell, "A crazy man who thought that the Jews were capable of establishing a state had just died."
+On July 13, 2002 Peled died at his home in Ramat HaSharon at age 74 from a severe lung disease caused by smoking.
+On his last day, he said goodbye to his family and made a dying wish, asking that upon his death they would take the bell which he had received for his service as the commander of the Air Force, go outside, and announce to the world, while ringing the bell, "A crazy man who thought that the Jews were capable of establishing a state has just died."

 He was buried in the military section of the Kiryat Shaul Cemetery.